amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

 #%post
 - Any commands to be run in the container after base container is up and running
 - Typically includes any installation commands
+  - Note that base images typically don't include any programming languages, compilers etc, so start by installing what you need.
 %post
   apt install python
   pip install numpy